Julianne2025/Data-Analytics-Portfolio/README.md

-# 📊 Data Analytics Portfolio – Julie Lorenzen - Financial Analyst
+# 📊 Data Analytics Portfolio – Julie Lorenzen - Business Intelligence Analyst
 Portfolio of data analytics projects using **Excel, Power BI and SQL Server** focused on data analysis, dashboards, and business insights.

 ## 🔹 About Me